Nannie Jamieson

-Biography
+Early life and education

 Agnes (Nannie) Jessie Hamilton Jamieson was born on 9 May 1904 in Edinburgh, to James Dalgleish Hamilton Jamieson and Jessie Ann Fergusson Ireland.
 Her father was a dental surgeon and a keen amateur violinist, and her mother was a singer, pianist and violist.
 Her younger sister Hilda was a cellist, a pupil of Emanuel Feuermann in Vienna.
 The family often performed together in concerts at their summer home in Bowden, Roxburghshire.
 Her summer home in Bowden, The Knowe, also welcomed guests such as Guilhermina Suggia and other notable performers of the period.
 The Knowe was sold by Jamieson's father in 1933.
 Jamieson was also a keen Girl Guide and proficient Morse signaller.

 Jamieson's early violin lessons at the Waddel's School of Music in Edinburgh were firstly with James Winram and later with Esther Cruikshank, who had studied at the Leipzig Conservatoire, and Gladys Clark, who had studied at the Guildhall School of Music.
 She also studied with Donald Tovey who was a neighbour and friend of the Jamiesons.

 Unbeknownst to her parents, Jamieson, aged only 14, sat the entrance exam to read medicine at Edinburgh University.
 She did not pass the exam at this first attempt but was successful at a later attempt, however she did not take up the place.